-A parent information meeting will be held at Little Run ES on Thursday, September 26th at 5:00 pm.
-The AART will provide information about the continuum of AAP services, explain the screening processes, and answer questions about advanced academic services.
+A parent information meeting will be held for Little Run via zoom on Thursday, September 22nd at 7:00 pm.
+The AART, Jennifer Hitchcock, will provide information about levels of service, explain the screening processes, and answer questions about advanced academic services.